k252045-rgb/pf-lab03-25k2045/Aboutme.md

-my name is abdullah . and i am studying cyber security
+my name is abdullah . i study cyber security . hobby is to play games